 - Return on equity (ROE) - The value represented by net farm income from operations minus the opportunity cost of operator labor and management.
 Expressed as a percentage by dividing this value by the value of owner's equity.

 - Return to management - The net return generated by a business after all expenses have been paid and the opportunity costs for owner's equity and unpaid labor have been subtracted.

 - Return to unpaid labor and management - The net return generated by a business after all expenses have been deducted and the opportunity cost of owner's equity (but not unpaid operator's labor) has been subtracted.

 Payback period - The length of time (i.e. number of years) it takes for the accumulated net returns earned from an investment to equal the original investment.
-For example, a $1,000 investment that returns $200 per year has a payback period of 5 years.
+For example, a $1,000 investment that returns $200 per year has a payback period of five years.

 Sinking fund - Money set aside and kept separate from other assets in a special fund.
 A sinking fund may be established to finance the anticipated future purchase of capital assets (e.g. combine.)

 Trend analysis - Comparison of the performance level of a farm business to its past performance.
+Also called internal benchmarking.

 Whole farm plan - An estimate of the intended kinds, sizes, profitability and resource requirements of enterprises to be carried out by a farm business.

 Don Hofstrand, retired extension value added agriculture specialist, email@example.com